foundata/guidelines/oci-container-image-guide.md

 - The canonical source repository and complete source revision.
 - The Containerfile and relevant build configuration.
 - External image materials by digest.
-- The ContainerWright builder identity, release-environment mode and release-run identity, derived from embedded tool information and observed execution data.
+- The ConClear builder identity, release-environment mode and release-run identity, derived from embedded tool information and observed execution data.
 - Relevant build parameters without secret values.
 - Whether the build started locally or in CI, and its reviewed source revision.

 **Identity separation.** Three identity families appear in a release and must never be conflated or accepted from untrusted input:

-- The SLSA `runDetails.builder.id` identifies the ContainerWright builder implementation and comes from ContainerWright's embedded version information.
+- The SLSA `runDetails.builder.id` identifies the ConClear builder implementation and comes from ConClear's embedded version information.
 - The Cosign signing-key identity identifies the signing authority and comes from the approved public key or KMS/HSM key identity.
 - The source repository, revision and release event identify the input and invocation that caused the build.

-- Builder, signer and source or release-event identities MUST remain distinct and come from their authoritative sources; ContainerWright refuses to conflate them.
+- Builder, signer and source or release-event identities MUST remain distinct and come from their authoritative sources; ConClear refuses to conflate them.
-- ContainerWright MUST reject these identities when supplied by repository configuration, arbitrary command-line flags or ordinary environment overrides.
+- ConClear MUST reject these identities when supplied by repository configuration, arbitrary command-line flags or ordinary environment overrides.

 **You MUST:**